elliotwoods/vastai-blender/README.md

 # Usage

+## 1. Setup a computer on Vast AI

-## 1. Create the instance
+## Configure the image

-Go to Vast.ai and create an instance with image `nvidia/cuda:11.4.1-cudnn8-devel-ubuntu20.04`.
-You will need some credit in your account in order to create the instance.
-Generally I've just been keeping the default 10GB of storage but of course extend that if you need to.
-Remember to delete the instance after you've used it, as you'll have to pay for this storage every day that it's kept on the server.
-Wait for the instance to be created.
+1. Go to Vast.ai console in the Client>Create section.
+You should see a list of available instances.
+Generally I use `On-Demand` not `Interruptable`
+2. Choose 'EDIT IMAGE & CONFIG...'
+3. Select an empty template slot
+4. Set the field `Enter full docker image/...` to `nvidia/cuda:11.4.1-cudnn8-devel-ubuntu20.04`
+5. Leave the other settings as default (e.g. run interactive shell server)
+6. Choose disk space to allocate (often I choose around 10GB, but use your own judgement here)
+7. Hit the `SELECT & SAVE` button

+## Select a computer to use

+Lok through the list of available machines and select one you like.
 I generally use the following priorities when selecting an instace:

 * Sort by `TFlops/$/Hr`
 * At least 100Mbps upload speeds

-Generally in 2022-12 I'll pick an instance with a couple of GeForce 3080's
+As of 2022-12 I'll pick an instance with a couple of GeForce 3080's

+Presuming that you have the right `Instance Configuration` appearing in the top left corner from the last step, you can now select `RENT` button on the computer that you like to use.

+You will need some credit in your account in order to create the instance.
+Remember to delete the instance after you've used it, as you'll have to pay for the storage every day that it's kept on the server.
+Wait for the instance to be created.

 ## 2. Login to and setup the instance